-If you have an S Corporation with a BIG tax, this needs to be reported on Schedule D. The IRS has said that it will be using new technical content to seek out corporations that are not in compliance, with the goal of increasing awareness and compliance.
+If you have an S Corporation with a built in gains tax, the IRS requires this to be reported on Schedule D. The IRS has said that it will be using new technical content to seek out corporations that are not in compliance, with the goal of increasing awareness and compliance.
 So, if the IRS finds that your company is not in compliance, you can expect to be contacted by issue-based examinations, soft letters, or outreach to practitioners.

 American expat entrepreneurs should get ahead of the IRS compliance campaigns because those found noncompliant are unlikely to receive any leniency from the IRS.
 Getting compliant willfully before getting “caught” by the IRS means that you may receive some measure of clemency.